Bobbie Gentry and Glen Campbell

-Bobbie Gentry and Glen Campbell is a studio album by American singers Bobbie Gentry and Glen Campbell.
+Bobbie Gentry and Glen Campbell is the collaborative studio album by American singers Bobbie Gentry and Glen Campbell.
 It was released on September 16, 1968, by Capitol Records.

 The album spawned two hit singles and was certified gold by the Recording Industry Association of America.
 It was also awarded the Academy of Country Music Award for Album of the Year in 1969.

 Gentry toured briefly with Campbell and performed on a number of American and British television programs and specials.

 The album was reissued in the UK in 1983 by EMI's budget label mfp, under the title All I Have to Do Is Dream, featuring new cover art and a slightly re-sequenced track listing, including the duo's 1969 single "All I Have to Do Is Dream".